cerc-io/go-ethereum/statediff/README.md

 indexes on top of the raw IPLDs in other Postgres tables.

 These secondary index tables fall under the `eth` schema and follow an `{objectType}_cids` naming convention.
-These tables provide a view into individual fields of the underlying Ethereum IPLD objects, allowing lookups on these fields, and reference the raw IPLD objects stored in `public.blocks` by foreign keys to their multihash keys.
+These tables provide a view into individual fields of the underlying Ethereum IPLD objects, allowing lookups on these fields, and reference the raw IPLD objects stored in `ipld.blocks` by foreign keys to their multihash keys.
 Additionally, these tables maintain the hash-linked nature of Ethereum objects to one another.
 E.g. a storage trie node entry in the `storage_cids` table contains a `state_id` foreign key which references the `id` for the `state_cids` entry that contains the state leaf node for the contract that storage node belongs to,